top of page

 At the backbone of this cutthroat industry lies the servers - the ones who polish your wine glasses, recite the daily specials, and run back to the kitchen during rush hour to fetch you extra sauce.

-And at the backbone of the serves lies the tradition that influences their every maneuver - the presumption of 20% gratuity when the customer hands back the bill.
+And at the backbone of their livelihood lies the tradition that influences their every maneuver - the presumption of 20% gratuity when the customer hands back the bill.

 “I think in American restaurants specifically, the foundation is built off of the tip system with front of house employees,” says Nic Newton, regional manager for two of Charleston’s busiest restaurants - Church and Union, and Tempest.